antrea-io/antrea/docs/antrea-ipam.md

 Antrea supports flexible control over Pod IP addressing since version 1.4.
 Pod IP addresses can be allocated from an `IPPool`.
-When a Pod's IP is allocated from an IPPool, the traffic from the Pod to Pods on another Node or to external network will be sent to the underlay network through the Node's transport network interface, and will be forwarded/routed by the underlay network.
+When a Pod's IP is allocated from an IPPool, the traffic from the Pod to Pods on another Node or from Pod to external network will be sent to the underlay network through the Node's transport network interface, and will be forwarded/routed by the underlay network.
 We also call this forwarding mode `bridging mode`.